ecelab-org/sage/README.md

 ### `code_executor`
 Executes Python code in a sandboxed environment and returns the results.
 Supports common data science libraries like numpy, pandas, matplotlib, and scipy.

-**Example:** "Run this Python function to analyze my data" or "Create a visualization of these numbers using matplotlib"
+**Example:** "Make a histogram from my data in myfile.csv" or "Plot the locations of the world's 20 most populated cities on a map with population indicators"

 **Real-world Example:**
 <pre>🧑 <span style="color:blue;"><b>You:</b></span> Generate a simple plot of sine and cosine waves